protagonist vs. antagonist

 In the simplest form, the antagonist is evil incarnate, but this is not always the case.
 There may be times when the antagonistic force is simply another person with a different perspective or goal.
 In other stories, the antagonist is merely a force that the protagonist must overcome, such as nature or society.

-And in a rarer category, the antagonistic force may be the protagonist’s own subconscious, addiction, fears, or other psychological issues.
+In a rarer category, the antagonistic force may be the protagonist’s own subconscious, addiction, fears, or other psychological issues.
 The relationship between a heroic protagonist and a villainous antagonist is key to creating external and internal conflict and tension in a story.

 Overall, their purpose in the story separates a protagonist from an antagonist.
 The protagonist drives the plot forward while the antagonist tries to stop them.